Blogs, Income Tax

 Click Here to File ITR

-Tax planning is considered as an art, which involves logical planning of financial transactions in order to get all the benefits of tax provisions, which an assesses can avail within the framework of taxation law.
-This is why, it is very important to learn difference between tax planning and tax evasion.
+Tax planning is considered an art, which involves the logical planning of financial transactions in order to get all the benefits of tax provisions, which an assesses can avail within the framework of taxation law.
+This is why it is very important to learn the difference between tax planning and tax evasion.

 Tax Avoidance